PineStreetTechnology/GLauncher/README.md

 GitHub will build and host the site.
 After a few minutes it will show the public URL, which you can share as the official GLauncher download page.

----

-## Local development

-Because the site is a single static HTML file using CDN-based Vue and Tailwind, you can simply open `index.html` directly in a browser, or serve it with any static file server.
-No build tooling is required.

-If you customize the page:

-- Edit `index.html` for layout and content.
-- Commit and push to GitHub.
-- GitHub Pages will deploy the updated version automatically.